michellecchen/lightcurves/README.md

 3. The chosen pixels are summed to a singular flux value, as well as for every image per time slice;
 4. The light curve is cleaned up: outliers are removed via simple sigma clipping, and long-term trends are flattened;
 5. The light curve is finalized.

+All data is extracted from the NASA Exoplanet Archive's Kepler database.

 ### Selecting cases of study